Firewolf1337/ytMusicLoader/README.md

                         Append or overwrite the existing Playlist.txt - Options a for append or w for overwrite
 ```

+### Website interface:
+run - ```py .\server.py```
+no need to handle any other commands beside this.
+Just run this and open the local website [http://127.0.0.1:5000](http://127.0.0.1:5000)
+Put in the name of the artist in the text field.
+Click on "Fetch Playlists".
+This is overwriting so only one Artist at a time is possible.
+After seeing the list of found albums, just click "Download" and relax.
+The script output will be shown on the website.

 ## Thanks going to:
 **all contributers at:**
 * [pytube](https://github.com/pytube/pytube)